~more recently updated recipes~

 ~such a favorite recipe, republished in 2010~

 August 2007 Update: Delicious!
 Lesson: It pays to make something called 'Summer Vegetable Stew' in summer (duh!) when the farmers market is overflowing with fresh vegetables.
-I also streamlined the recipe, which put it on the table in 40 minutes although I've also learned that the stew really melds overnight so now I make it one day to serve the next.
-It's a sort of 'soupy stew' delicious topped with nothing more than a sprinkling of freshly grated Parmesan.
-This is a great "master recipe" for a summery vegetable stew, one that moves and adjusts based on what's available or tastes good, lima beans, fresh okra and tiny new potatoes would be great additions.
+I also streamlined the recipe to put it on the table in 40 minutes – that said, I've also learned that the stew's flavors really meld overnight so now I make it one day to serve the next.
+Summer Vegetable Stew is a "soupy stew" that's delicious topped with nothing more than a sprinkling of freshly grated Parmesan.
+It is also a great "master recipe" for a summery vegetable stew, one that moves and adjusts based on what's available or tastes good, lima beans, fresh okra and tiny new potatoes would be great additions.
 The only thing that's really essential is the tomato, which provides the cooking liquid.

 RECIPE for SUMMER VEGETABLE STEW

 1 tablespoon olive oil